-You will engage with the latest research literature and debates, including the most recent findings arising from the sciences of mind and brain in areas relevant to education (such as reading, attention, mathematics, language and learning disorders, autism, adolescent development, technology and creativity, along with many other areas).
+You will engage with the latest research literature and debates, including the most recent findings arising from the sciences of mind and brain in areas relevant to education (such as reading, attention, mathematics, language and learning disorders, autism, adolescent development, and technology, along with many other areas).
 You will become an active researcher who draws on findings from neuroscience, psychology, genetics, and educational research in order to carry out your own small-scale experiments and research studies, leading to the major work of your dissertation.

 You will also complete a range of assignments that encourage written, graphical, and oral communication of your ideas.
 The programme will help you to gain confidence in making critical judgments about research findings, and in debating and discussing issues or ideas in the field of neuroscience and education.

 Our education master's degrees give you the opportunity to select a programme of study tailored towards your interests and learning needs.
 The range of degrees we offer means you will be able to specialise and receive an award in a particular discipline area.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Education (Neuroscience and Education).
 Please note that this pathway consists of core units that all students on the pathway must take and a range of optional units that students can choose from, within availability or timetabling constraints.

 Alternatively, you can design your own pathway by opting not to specialise and to take those units that fit with your availability.
 Units can be taken from across the different specialisms and from our bank of available optional units to build a tailored programme of study, resulting in an award of MSc Education.

 An upper second-class honours degree or international equivalent in any discipline.